-Simon Edwards is the UK Director for RZIM Zacharias Trust and Assistant Chaplain of the Oxford Centre for Christian Apologetics.
+Simon Edwards is the Lead Missioner for OCCA The Oxford Centre for Christian Apologetics.

 He holds separate degrees in Law and Economics from the University of Queensland, Australia, as well as Graduate Diplomas in Legal Studies and Education.
 Simon also has a Postgraduate Diploma in Theology from the University of Oxford and is currently studying for a Master’s degree in Divinity at the University of St Andrews.
 He brings with him a diverse range of Christian ministry, legal, government, and teaching experience.
 Prior to joining RZIM, Simon lived and worked in Australia as a lawyer, specializing in private practice in commercial law and in government practice in constitutional law.
 He also worked for two years in a secondary school as a religious education teacher.